 Children should ride in a forward-facing safety seat that has an internal harness system until they’re too tall or too heavy for it.
 Once they’ve outgrown the safety seat, they’re ready for the booster seat.

-Important points to remember about booster seats:
+Important points to remember about booster seat requirements Illinois:

 - It must be used with the belt that secures the lap and shoulders, not just a lap belt.